Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

-where $\delta V_i := \rho_i (r_i + \gamma V(h_{i+1}) - V(h_i))$ for truncated importance sampling weights $c_i$ and $\rho_i$.
-Federated learning trains the detection model across local datasets from participating connected and automated vehicles.
-In this setup, multi-access edge computing servers act as parameter servers for aggregating FL model updates.
-Each system trains the detection model on its local dataset and sends the model parameters to the server, aggregating these local models to generate a global model.
-To enable continual learning, the CLEAR method incorporates additional loss terms for replay experiences.
-Experimental results demonstrate the effectiveness of the proposed system.
-In a centralized training setup, the detection model achieves over 92\% accuracy and less than 2\% false positive rate after sequentially introducing samples of different attack types.
-In a federated training setup, the system shows strong scalability and robust performance across varying numbers of clients, maintaining high accuracy and precision in both multi-class and binary classification scenarios.

-Inspired by \cite{rolnick2019experience}, the authors in \cite{li2024towards} propose Re-Fed to enable each client to cache samples based on their calculated importance scores, which are determined by both global and local understanding.
+Inspired by \cite{sebaa2024life,rolnick2019experience}, the authors in \cite{li2024towards} propose Re-Fed to enable each client to cache samples based on their calculated importance scores, which are determined by both global and local understanding.
 This is particularly important given the limited storage capacity at edge clients.
 Upon the arrival of a new task, each client selects samples for caching using a personalized, informative model.
-The importance score for each sample is quantified by the gradient norm concerning the personalized informative model parameters, as shown in the following equation:
+The importance score for each sample is quantified by the gradient norm concerning the personalized informative model parameters.

-where $I_k^{(i)}(t)$ is the importance score of the $i$-th sample from client $k$ at task $t$, $G_p^{(i)}(t)$ is the gradient norm of the $i$-th sample from client $k$ at the $p$-th iteration during the training for task $t$, and $s$ is the total number of iterations considered for computing the importance score.
 The clients then train their local models with both the cached samples from previous tasks and the samples from the new task, which theoretically helps to alleviate catastrophic forgetting.